dqops/dqo/docs/data-sources/duckdb.md

 - [JSON](./json.md#Additional-CSV-format-options)
 - [Parquet](./parquet.md#Additional-CSV-format-options)

-**Open one of the pages for the format options description and configuration detals.**
+**Open one of the pages for the description of format options and the configuration details.**

 ### **Reference of all connection parameters**
 Complete documentation of all connection parameters used in the `spec.duckdb` node is